Skip to main content

 TDS on Share Transactions

-Following the 2026 amendment, all capital gains from the sale of Indian shares by French residents are subject to Indian tax.
-TDS applies as follows:
+Under current law, India can tax share gains where the French investor holds at least 10% of the Indian company; once the 2026 Amending Protocol is ratified, all capital gains from the sale of Indian shares by French residents will be subject to Indian tax regardless of holding size.
+Where taxable, TDS applies as follows:

 • LTCG on listed shares: 12.5% (Section 112A)